aornano/SKAdvancedLabelNode/README.md

 ## Features

-Creating a New Label Node
+Creating a New Label Node:

     ```- init(fontNamed: String?)
       Initializes a new label object with a specified font.```